 The Way of Continuing Creation counters with this thought: If only the present “now” is really alive, then we humans have no self-identities, because our personhood, our consciousness, depends on our having memories.

 Mindfulness also includes remembering and reminiscing (living in the past) and planning (living in the future.
 The keys are: (a) when you do those two things, give them your full, “mindful” attention, and (b) don’t do too much living in the past or the future.
-(For more on mindfulness, see our Essay, Living a Happy and Fulfilled Life in the Practice of G>O>D>.)
+(For more on mindfulness, see our Essays, Leading a Fulfilled and Happy Life, and Meditations for Co-Creators.)